ethankennerly/player-accuracy/README.md

     <BLANKLINE>

 Median standard deviation of accuracy (corrects / attempts) the most comparable among these metrics.

+The standard deviation diminishes drastically when comparing 10 to 100 sessions with a fixed accuracy rate.
+Such as 0.20 to 0.05.
+Whereas the random accuracy rate diminishes much less.
+Such as 0.33 to 0.29.

 ### Not dispersion of percentiles